BoyBaykiller/IDKEngine/Readme.md

 The entire scene simply gets rendered 3 times, once from each axis.
 No geometry shader is used.
 This works great together with `imageAtomicMax` from [2.2 Fixing missing voxels](#22-fixing-missing-voxels), since the fragment shader doesn't just overwrite a voxel's color each draw.

-Performance comparison of voxelizing the 11 million triangles [Intel Sponza](https://www.intel.com/content/www/us/en/developer/topic-technology/graphics-research/samples.html) on AMD RX 5700 XT:
+Performance comparison on 11 million triangles [Intel Sponza](https://www.intel.com/content/www/us/en/developer/topic-technology/graphics-research/samples.html) scene with AMD RX 5700 XT, only measuring the actual voxelization program:

 * 5.3 ms without geometry shader (rendering thrice method)
 * 10.5 ms with geometry shader (rendering once method)